DOI-ONRR/doi-extractives-data/README.md

 # U.S. Department of the Interior Natural Resource Revenue Data

-This is the repository for active development work on [revenuedata.doi.gov](https://revenuedata.doi.gov).
-See [releases](https://github.com/onrr/doi-extractives-data/releases) for information about the current version of the site.
+This is and archived repository for previous development work on [revenuedata.doi.gov](https://revenuedata.doi.gov).
+See [our current repo](https://github.com/ONRR/nrrd) for information about the current version of the site.

+**Content below is for archive purposes and is no longer being updated.**

 **For more detailed process, development, and data information, please see our [repository's wiki](https://github.com/onrr/doi-extractives-data/wiki).**